Traffic Ticket Classifications

 Petty (Unclassified) Offenses

 Some minor traffic charges are classified as Unclassified Petty Offenses.
-This class of charges requires a mandatory court appearance and a conviction, in some cases, may result in a jail sentence, a fine or other penalties and sentence requirements, as provided for in the specific statute for any violations.
+This class of charges requires a mandatory court appearance and a conviction.
+In some cases, this may result in a jail sentence, a fine or other penalties and sentence requirements, as provided for in the specific statute for any violations.

 Do not ignore the court date listed on your summons.
-If you fail to appear on your court date, serious consequences may result, including the issuance of an arrest warrant, a requirement that you post a bond to ensure your presence at future court dates, suspension of your driver’s license (regardless of whether you live in-state or out-of-state) until the arrest warrant is resolved, and other actions taken to secure your presence in court.
+If you fail to appear on your court date, serious consequences may result.
+These include the issuance of an arrest warrant and a requirement that you post a bond to ensure your presence at future court dates.
+Additionally, this can include a suspension of your driver’s license (regardless of whether you live in-state or out-of-state) until the arrest warrant is resolved, and other actions taken to secure your presence in court.

 If you get a conviction for a Petty Offense, points are assessed to your driver’s license in accordance with Colorado’s DMV Point System.